doctorfree/nvim-lazyman/README.md

-    -R indicates remove previously installed configuration and backups -C 'url' specifies a URL to a Neovim configuration git repository -N 'nvimdir' specifies the folder name to use for the config given by -C -U indicates update an existing configuration
+    -R indicates remove previously installed configuration and backups -C 'url' specifies a URL to a Neovim configuration git repository -N 'nvimdir' specifies the folder name to use for the config given by -C -T indicates no plugin manager, initialize with :TSUpdate -U indicates update an existing configuration
     -w 'conf' indicates install and initialize Extra 'conf' config 'conf' can be one of: